ConfusedVorlon/HSGoogleDrivePicker/README.md

 ## Getting your API keys

 - Follow [Google’s guide](https://developers.google.com/drive/ios/quickstart) (Step 1 only).
-- (If you prefer, you can download Google’s API code by following Step 2.
-This will allow you to ignore the Google-API-Client pod, which contains a lot of un-needed code.)
 - Enable the Drive API permission. (click on ‘APIs and Auth’, ‘APIs’, then search for ‘Drive’)